peterwanghk/peterwanghk/README.md

 ---

 ### 🔥 Recent News
+- 📆 **2026.05** - Three co-authored papers being submitted to EMNLP 2026.
+Good luck to all the colleagues!
 - 📆 **2026.05** - I will serve as the chairperson of student committee of [HKU Institute of Transport Studies](https://www.institute-of-transport-studies.hku.hk/) from term 2026-2027.
 Stay tuned for more seminars to come!
 - ✅ **2026.05** – First manuscript accepted at **[IEEE ITSC 2026](https://ieee-itsc.org/2026/)**! 🎉
 - 🎤 **2026.03** – Gave my first [academic seminar at HKU Institute of Transport Studies](https://www.institute-of-transport-studies.hku.hk/post/student-seminar-by-mr-zian-wang-peter-on-mar-11-2026-1pm)